 Data-driven marketing should be the new norm for Canadian brands and marketers.
 Here are three tips to keep in mind as you take the data plunge:

-1. Consolidate data into a single platform so you have a view of the full user
+1. Consolidate data into a single platform so you have a view of the full user journey.

 2. Execute as many media as possible programmatically so you can use data to optimize.